italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 # Multi-layer Fault Management

 This section deals with the actions taken by the MDSC and the PNCs at the IP and optical layers to handle the occurence of a failure in a multi-layer network.
 This set of actions is referred to as fault management and consists of steps such as fault detection, fault localization, and fault recovery.
-Specifically, this section analyzes the detection and localization of a failure, while section {:#resiliency} further details the mechanisms for fault recovery.
+Specifically, this section analyzes the detection and localization of a failure, while section {{resiliency}} further details the mechanisms for fault recovery.
 Depending on the point where a failure occurs, three use cases are considered:
 1. The failure occurs in the optical layer, for example a fiber cut that triggers a Loss of Signal (LOS) alarm.
-This is discussed in section {:#optical-fault}.
+This is discussed in section {{optical-fault}}.
 2. The failure occurs at the connection between a router and a ROADM (cross-layer link).
-Such a case is analyzed in section {:#edge-fault}.
+Such a case is analyzed in section {{edge-fault}}.
 3. The failure occurs in the IP layer, for example a router experiences a hardware failure on a port that connects to its optical counterpart.
-This case is discussed in section {:#router-fault}.
+This case is discussed in section {{router-fault}}.

 {:#fault-reference-scenario}